Z323323/Quadratic-residues/README.md

    $p \equiv \pm 1 \mod 12$

-   Honestly this stuff is considered elementary but it's not at all imho, the abstraction is over the moon, and I'm not sure of many things I wrote even though the results match.
    Most of the times very little explanations are made involving this stuff and so I tried to find complete solutions looking around on the web.
 This results match by the way, but for more you could also check [http://mathonline.wikidot.com/legendre-symbol-rules-for-3-p-and-6-p#:~:text=Legendre%20Symbol%20(3%2Fp),-Determine%20a%20rule&text=We%20first%20note%20that%20p,or%2011%20(mod%2012).].

  </p>